Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 The Main Program that Uses the ClsVolume Class.

-Let us test our new ClsVolume Class in the main Program in Standard Module.
+Let us test our new ClsVolume Class in the main Program in the Standard Module.
 The sample code is given below.

 Public Sub TestVolume()